 24 May 2200, Sierra Nevada Foothills, Earth

 Miranda emerged from the aircar and took a deep breath, enjoying the crisp flavor of mountain air.
-She looked around at the stark landscape: a small river running down from the distant heights, green grass and sparse trees on the slopes, the rugged peak of Mount Whitney in the distance.
-A house loomed on a nearby hill, low to the ground and set back into the hillside, its front dominated by great glass windows that shone in the afternoon sunlight.
+She looked around at a stark landscape: a small river running down from the distant heights, green grass and sparse trees on the slopes, the jagged peak of Mount Whitney in the distance.
+A house stood on a nearby hill, low to the ground and set back into the hillside, its front dominated by enormous windows that shone in the afternoon sunlight.

-Her companions emerged as well.
+Then her companions emerged as well.
 Liara wore denim jeans, a white shirt, and tough hiking boots.
 She glanced around her with keen interest, enjoying the alpine landscape.
 Kahlee Sanders pulled a leather jacket close around her shoulders, brushing long blonde hair back from her face.
-She seemed alert but slightly puzzled, her ice-blue eyes darting about as if to search out clues to a mystery.
+She seemed alert but slightly puzzled, her pale-blue eyes darting about as if to search out clues to a mystery.